goodiee/sql_practice/README.md

 # 🏁 SQL for Data Analysis — Kaggle Course Completion

 This repository contains my notes, code, and learnings from the **"Intro to SQL"** course on [Kaggle](https://www.kaggle.com/learn/intro-to-sql).
-The course provides a strong foundation in using **SQL with Google BigQuery** for exploring and analyzing large datasets.
+The course provides a strong foundation in using **SQL** for exploring and analyzing large datasets.

 ---